sammck-go/pidfile/README.md

 func WithPid(pid int) ConfigOption
 ```
 WithPid sets the PID that will be placed in the pidfile.
 By default, the PID of
-the current process is used
+the current process is used.

 #### func  WithRetryInterval